atlou/ReorderingVStack/README.md

 # ReorderingVStack

-A simple SwiftUI view that lets you reorder items in a vertical stack with drag-and-drop.
+A simple SwiftUI view that lets you reorder items in a VStack with drag-and-drop.

 ## Preview
 <p align=center>